DHolloran/danholloran-com/_posts/2015/2015-03-15-st-louis-wordcamp-2015.markdown

 layout: post
 title: St. Louis WordCamp 2015 Notes
 date: '2015-03-15 13:16:54'
+image:
+  featured: 'photo-1418065460487-3e41a6c84dc5.jpeg'
 ---

 In all WordCamp 2015 was definetly interesting.
 I thought that the Cain and Obeland in the Morning! "show" was pretty funny.
 I think my favorite talk of the day was Atomic Design Principles, I've read about it before and semi-practice it even though I could do something like that better.
 I also like the podcasting panel as well it was rather informative and a nice change of pace usually I just attened the full on developer talks.

 Below I have my simple notes and schedule for posteritiy and will try to updated with the Speakers slides and WordPress.tv links as they become available.